ipspace/netlab/docs/dev/devices.md

 ## Configuring the Device

-To configure your device (including initial device configuration), you'll have to create an Ansible task list that deploys configuration snippets onto your device. *netsim-tools* rely on merging configuration snippets with existing device configuration, not replacing it.
+To configure your device (including initial device configuration), you'll have to create an Ansible task list that deploys configuration snippets onto your device. *netlab* merges configuration snippets with existing device configuration (instead of building a complete configuration and replacing it).

 There are two ways to configure a devices: